taviso/ctypes.sh/README.md

 * "you've gone too far with this"
 * "is this a joke?"
 * "wtf"
+* "I never knew the c could stand for Cthulu."

 You can read more about ctypes.sh and see it in action on the [Wiki](https://github.com/taviso/ctypes.sh/wiki)